Computational complexity, Newton polytopes, and Schubert polynomials: Application to : proof of Theorems and

-AY was supported by an NSF grant, a Simons Collaboration grant and a UIUC Campus Research Board grant.
-CR was supported by an NSF Graduate Research Fellowship.
-We acknowledge Mathoverflow, S.~Kintali's blog ``My brain is open'' and R.~O'Donnell's Youtube videos (from his class at Carnegie Mellon) for background.
-We thank Philipp Hieronymi, Cara Monical, Erik Walsberg and Alexander Woo for helpful conversations.
+\acknowledgements{We acknowledge Mathoverflow, S.~Kintali's blog ``My brain is open,'' and R.~O'Donnell's Youtube videos (from his class at Carnegie Mellon) for background.
+We thank Philipp Hieronymi, Alexandr Kostochka, Cara Monical, Erik Walsberg, Douglas West, Alex-ander Woo, and the anonymous referees for their helpful comments.}